whitesmith/rubycritic/README.md

 formats: # Available values are: html, json, console, lint.
 Default value is html.
   - console
 minimum_score: 95 # default is 0
 paths: # Files to analyse.
+Churn calculation is scoped to these files when using Git SCM.
   - 'app/controllers/'
   - 'app/models/'
 ```